ouassimboutalliss/ML_DL_AI_Portfolio/Barchelor_thesis/README.md

 # How can the detection of brain tumors be automated?

-The research question of this bachelor thesis is “How can the detection of brain tumors be automated?”.
-With this research question, I want to ensure that brain tumors can be detected early and accurately and save a patient's life.
+The primary research question of this bachelor's thesis is focused on automating the detection of brain tumors to ensure early and accurate diagnosis and potentially save patients' lives.

-This research is divided into two parts.
-One part deals with classifying brain tumors.
-Different CNN models were used for this.
-The second part deals with segmenting the tumor itself.
-Two different segmentation models were used for this: UNet and Deeplabv3+.
+The research is divided into two parts: the first part aims to classify brain tumors using various CNN models, while the second part deals with segmenting the tumor itself using UNet and Deeplabv3+ models.

-On the basis of the various tests performed, it is evaluated which methods of practical implementation would work best.
-In particular, the accuracy, f1 score of the tumor class and the training speed are taken into account.
+Based on several tests performed, the research evaluates the most practical implementation methods, considering accuracy, f1 score of the tumor class, and training speed.

-The number of false positives and the accuracy are very important aspects in classifying the brain tumors.
-It is very crucial that the model makes more false positives (false alarm of tumor) predictions than false negatives (tumor present, but not predicted).
-This is because it can save a life.
-In the segmentation part, the dice_coef, training rate and the reconstructed images are critical.
+The accuracy and number of false positives are crucial aspects of brain tumor classification since it can be life-threatening if the model makes more false negatives (tumor present but not predicted) than false positives (false alarm of tumor).
+In the segmentation part, dice_coef, training rate, and reconstructed images are critical.

-This study showed that ensemble learning achieved better results than when using a single model for predictions.
+The research demonstrated that ensemble learning outperformed single model prediction in achieving better results.

-The conclusion of this study is that it is possible to automate the detection of brain tumors by using of Deep Learning techniques.
+In conclusion, this study indicates that the detection of brain tumors can be automated using Deep Learning techniques, and the proof-of-concept application based on high-accuracy models confirms its feasibility.

-The models used in the proof of concept application achieved a very high accuracy score.
+The research file and proof of concept application are available as:

 - Research file ->>  Research_project.ipynb
 - Proof of concept application ->> Application_tumor_detection.ipynb